Is it normal to have problems at school because of pain and functional symptoms?

 - Your child should not usually need more than 3 breaks a day.

-- School nurses should not need to call parents during these breaks unless your child has new symptoms (a fever, greatly increased pain).
+- School nurses should not need to call parents during these breaks unless your child has new symptoms (a fever, greatly increased pain, new symptoms).

 - Classroom teachers should allow your child to decide when these scheduled breaks are needed.

-If your child has missed a lot of school because of pain, making some of these changes might help your child catch up with work and encourage participation:
+If your child has missed a lot of school because of the symptoms, making some of these changes might help your child catch up with work and encourage participation:

 - Modifying/reducing homework assignments